mdenomy/three-breaths/content/posts/redefining-relationship-with-no.md

 As you can see, I've developed a bit of a reputation.

-We had a lot of stuff we were already on the hook for, stuff that we had agreed was "the most important work to bedoing".
+We had a lot of stuff we were already on the hook for, stuff that we had agreed was "the most important work to be doing".
 Now something had come in through a side door and the team was off script.
 I don't like working this way.
 I wanted to put out the fire and get the team back on to what we agreed on.
 I made a command decision and said we weren't doing it, we had other things we had to get done,things that we had all agreed to.
 It would have been a fun, mirthful thing to do, but we had more important stuff to do.

 I felt like I did the right thing.
 I was wrong.